oz/cyprio.net/about.md

 gear][xt1].
 I also did not need that much megapixels.

-Meanwhile I had been playing with borrowed [Holga][holga] and [Diana][diana] cameras ; however terrible tools they were in my hands, the film process was a fun distraction.
+Meanwhile I had been playing with borrowed [Holga][holga] and [Diana][diana] cameras ; but no matter how terrible tools they were in my hands, the film process was a fun distraction.
 I was hooked.
 I got myself the little [Lomo LCA+][lomo], and carried it everywhere, happily snapping without thinking of how I was engaging my four [Instagram][instagram] followers.

 Film, surprisingly, refuses to die.
-I am thankful for this.
+I am thankful for this long agony, even if it seems to produce lots of "analog artists".

 In the end, I found a [Leica M6][m6] in really good shape on e-bay, bought 35mm and 50mm lenses for it, and started to think a little